AutomateSecOps/EDgaR-Utility/README.md

 Governance creates a framework taliored to support the organization's critical mission.
 To ensure daily operations in the event of a cyber incident, business continuity plans, infosec policies and standards are created for resiliency.
 Cyber risk management provides a means to manage business risk.
 Compliance is the means to ensure adherence to the infosec standards and policies.

-To assit with IT departments with EDR compliance, my teammate and I created a web form where an IT admin or infosec analyst, who does not have access to the CrowdStrike console, can upload a csv with hostnames to check to see if the host is present in the CrowdStrike Falcon platform.
+To assit IT departments with EDR compliance, my teammate and I created a web form where an IT admin or infosec analyst, who does not have access to the CrowdStrike console, can upload a csv with hostnames to check to see if the host is present in the CrowdStrike Falcon platform.

 In addition, hosts are tagged with the departmental ID, so the hosts are incorporated into the CrowdStrike Fusion Workflows for vulnerability reporting and for alert notification on host detections by the Falcon sensor.